apache/nuttx/configs/sama5d3x-ek/README.txt

    for the PWM and the Timer/Counter drivers.
 These drivers use the BOARD_MCK_FREQUENCY definition in more complex ways and will require some minor redesign and re-testing before they can be available.

+10) 2014-9-20: Failed to build the NxWM configuration:

+   CC:  chip/sam_adc.c
+   chip/sam_adc.c: In function 'sam_adc_interrupt':
+   chip/sam_adc.c:886:21: warning: unused variable 'priv' [-Wunused-variable]
+      struct sam_adc_s *priv = &g_adcpriv;
+                        ^
+   chip/sam_adc.c: In function 'sam_adc_initialize':
+   chip/sam_adc.c:1977:7: error: 'g_adcdev' undeclared (first use in this function)
+          g_adcdev.ad_ops  = &g_adcops;
+          ^
+   chip/sam_adc.c:1977:7: note: each undeclared identifier is reported only once for each function it appears in chip/sam_adc.c:1977:27: error: 'g_adcops' undeclared (first use in this function)
+          g_adcdev.ad_ops  = &g_adcops;
+                              ^
+   chip/sam_adc.c:1983:11: error: 'struct sam_adc_s' has no member named 'dev'
+          priv->dev = &g_adcdev;
+              ^
+   chip/sam_adc.c:2090:1: warning: control reaches end of non-void function [-Wreturn-type]
+    }
+    ^

+   The failure occurs because there are no ADC channels configured (as there should not be) so SAMA5_ADC_HAVE_CHANNELS is not defined (as it should not be).
+However, if there are no configured ADC channel, then sam_adc_initialize() does not compile correctly -- and it should not given nature the logic that is in place there now.

+   A quick glance at the history of these files does not reveal what the obvious solution is so I will need to come back and revisit this in the future.